The Ultimate Gitleaks Guide

 fi

-# Setup pre-commit hook
+# Setup pre-commit hook using the modern stdin approach

 echo "Setting up pre-commit hook..."